 Assumptions and Methodology of this Study

 This study relies on the Masoretic Text (MT) of the Old Testament for the narrative of Israel’s origins.
-There will be no effort to evaluate the text’s reliability nor to explore the process of its compositional and editorial history.
-However, anachronisms, harmonizations, and apparent alterations of or additions to an original text by copyists/editors will be addressed in several cases.
+I make no effort to evaluate the text’s reliability or explore the process of its compositional and editorial history.
+However, I do address anachronisms, harmonizations, and apparent alterations of or additions to an original text by copyists/editors in several cases.

 The test of the chronology is empirical.
 If the Bible records that the Israelites encountered a town (archaeologically identified and assessed) at a certain time in the proposed chronology, the archaeological evidence must confirm that the town was inhabited in that period.
 In this way the archaeological evidence serves as the arbiter of the chronological reconstruction.
 This method exposes numerous instances in other chronologies where the dating is contradicted by the archaeological evidence.

-Consistent alignment of the text and the evidence in the 12th century BC chronology, while extraordinary, cannot prove that the biblical events happened—no historical record can do that.
-But it does demonstrate the events could have happened.
+Consistent alignment of the text and the evidence in the 12th-century BC chronology, while extraordinary, cannot prove that the biblical events happened—no historical record can do that.
+But it does demonstrate that the events could have happened.

 The Role of Archaeology

 Archaeological evidence is generally reliable in establishing dates or ranges of dates.
-Archaeology’s contributions cannot be discounted because findings at a particular site do not support a favored reconstruction.
+Its contributions cannot be discounted because findings at a particular site do not support a favored reconstruction.
 A large typological database of datable artifacts has been accumulating in Israel for more than a century; this database has served as a reliable catalog for dating artifacts of a site’s material culture.
 Most archaeological reports have proven to be accurate in terms of dating.

 A synthesis of findings at one site with other sites suggests a physical and chronological range of a material culture that allows the archaeologist to contextualize the background of a regional history.
-An archaeologist can often narrowly date when a wall was built or when a house was burned; and he or she can sometimes estimate how long a stratum was occupied and with whom the people traded.
+An archaeologist can often narrowly date when a wall was built or when a house was burned; he or she can sometimes estimate how long a stratum was occupied and with whom the people traded.

-A second issue to consider regarding archaeology’s place in the search for Israel’s origins has to do with its limitations.
-The discipline is a vital tool in constraining any chronology of Israel’s origins, but the claims of some archaeologists go far beyond what their investigations can demonstrate.
+The discipline of archaeology is a vital tool in constraining any chronology of Israel’s origins, but the claims of some archaeologists go far beyond what their investigations can demonstrate.
 Assemblages of artifacts cannot generate a narrative for the people who produced them.
 A “new history of ancient Israel” cannot be written from raw archaeological data (or the absence thereof).

 The Bible as an Ancient Near Eastern Document

-The extrabiblical sources that will be used to evaluate the 12th century BC chronology include archaeological findings, Egyptian and Mesopotamian historical records, insights from geography, ethnographies, scientific observations, identification of ancient literary genre characteristics, and other datable aspects of the ancient context.
+The extrabiblical sources that I use to evaluate the 12th-century BC chronology include archaeological findings, Egyptian and Mesopotamian historical records, insights from geography, ethnographies, scientific observations, identification of ancient literary genre characteristics, and other datable aspects of the ancient context.
 All of these serve as background materials for the exegesis of the biblical story.

 I assume the Bible’s narrative of Israel’s origins is historically accurate—unless there is a reason not to believe it.
-This assumption gives due consideration to the writers’ use of hyperbole and anachronisms and employment of ancient genre terminology.
-I also recognize that in several cases editors/copyists have introduced changes to the original text during transmission.
+This assumption gives due consideration to the writers’ use of hyperbole and anachronisms and employment of ancient terminology.
+I also recognize that in several cases editors/copyists introduced changes to the original text during transmission.